MarcusFulbright/Validate/readme.md

 ## Supported Validate Rules

-The following rule names can be passed as the 2nd argument to `ValidationService::validate()`
+The following rule names can be passed as the 2nd argument to `Validator::validate()`

 #### isBool
 Applies the native `is_bool()` function